schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 You will need the mBlock software installed on your computer.

-In this chapter you will compose a sketch that makes your mBot move forwards and backwards.
+In this chapter you will compose a sketch that makes your mBot move forwards.

 ---